 A very useful feature, don't you think?

-Let's look at the 'Reading Resources' and 'Grammar Quiz' screens as well.
+Let's look at the 'Reading Resources' screen as well.

 The meanings of the Reading materials can be shown in Japanese, English and German.

 Try reading the Japanese first, then you can check the meaning in English or German.